Trump 'kneel' attack gives his base reason to stand

 "I've never said anything about race," the president told reporters.
 "This has nothing to do with race or anything else.
 This has to do with respect for our country and respect for our flag."

-But Democratic strategist Rodell Mollineau said he believes that Trump’s more interested in stoking racial divisions than defending the flag.
+But Democratic strategist Rodell Mollineau said he believes that Trump is more interested in stoking racial divisions than defending the flag.

 "Let's be clear.
 His remarks weren't about God and country.
-The President gave a speech (Friday night) George Wallace would be proud of," Mollineau said.
+The president gave a speech George Wallace would be proud of," Mollineau said of the president's remarks on Friday.
 "His remarks were meant to stir up his base and to temporarily distract from the failures of his administration.
 On those counts, he has succeeded."

 Mollineau added that Trump’s moves could "backfire on him, but only if more white professional athletes start kneeling with their teammates."
 That "would be seen as pretty big rebuke to Trump's racially charged rhetoric," he said.

-An NBC/WSJ poll released last week showed that 25 percent of Americans approve of Trump’s handling of race — a small minority but a significant portion of his political base.
-And as Republican strategists pointed out in interviews Sunday, Trump is on much more solid ground when the issue is whether athletes should kneel during the anthem.
+An NBC/Wall Street Journal poll released last week showed that 25 percent of Americans approve of Trump’s handling of race — a small minority but a significant portion of his political base.
+And as Republican strategists pointed out in interviews on Sunday, Trump is on much more solid ground when the issue is whether athletes should kneel during the anthem.

 A Quinnipiac University poll conducted last year showed that a majority of Americans (54 percent) disapproved of the protests and just 38 percent approved.